Reggie Haynes

-Reginald Eugene Haynes (born September 15, 1954) is an American former professional football tight end in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Nevada, Las Vegas and was selected in the seventh round of the 1977 NFL draft.
+Reginald Eugene Haynes (born September 15, 1954) is an American former professional football player who was a tight end in the National Football League (NFL) for the Washington Redskins.
+He played college football for the UNLV Rebels and was selected in the seventh round of the 1977 NFL draft.
 His older brother Mike was a cornerback for the New England Patriots and Los Angeles Raiders.